pelovett/pelovett.github.io/index.md

 ---
 ### Timeline

+*  03-2021 Switched to getting a master's degree
 *  08-2019 Started PhD at Univesity of Arizona
 *  08-2019 Started as Research Assistent in the [CLU lab](http://clulab.cs.arizona.edu/)
 *  05-2019 Graduated from the University of Oregon with BS in Com Sci